Batch Scheduling Overview

 ActiveBatch is highly extensible, allowing IT to apply its powerful features and capabilities to workloads and batch jobs across the enterprise.
 ActiveBatch’s key capabilities include:

-The ActiveBatch job scheduler provides advanced batch scheduling and process automation capabilities across a diverse set of operating systems including Windows, UNIX, Linux, OpenVMS, IBM iSeries AS/400 and more.
+The ActiveBatch job scheduler provides advanced batch scheduling and process automation capabilities across a diverse set of operating systems including Windows, UNIX, Linux, IBM iSeries AS/400 and more.
 This enables developers and operations teams to automate batch jobs, IT processes, share data and manage complex dependencies across enterprise systems and applications.

 Pros